-Estimation and modelling techniques • The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
-If a computer assisted estimation method was chosen Grade estimation for Lady Ada was completed using Ordinary Kriging (OK).
-Surpac software was used to generate the resource block model and to estimate the gold grades.
-Drill hole sample data was flagged within the database with the corresponding mineralisation lens appropriate to each prospect.
-Sample include a description of computer software and parameters used. data was composited to 1m intervals within each of the flagged domains and investigated for the application of top-cuts.
-The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
-Variography was completed using the composite data for each domain where possible.
-Those domains for which an acceptable variogram model was not achievable were assigned the variogram model of a geologically The assumptions made regarding recovery of by-products.
-Estimation of deleterious elements or other non-grade similar domain.
-Grade was estimated into each of the mineralisation objects, each flagged as a unique domain within the block model to allow mine drainage characterisation).
-Review of the historically reported resources for Lady Ada indicates that total resources and gold grades are comparable to previous resources. relation to the average sample spacing and the search employed.
-No assumptions have been made regarding the recovery of by-products.
-Estimates of potentially deleterious elements have not been completed, • Any assumptions benind modelling of selective mining units. primarily as a result of inconsistent sample suites.
-Any assumptions about correlation between variables.
-Parent block sizes were generally assigned with consideration of the Description of how the geological interpretation was used to control the resource estimates average drill spacing.
-Sub-blocking was employed to varying levels to allow Discussion of basis for using or not using grade cutting or Grades were estimated into parent blocks only with sub-blocks being capping. assigned the value of their corresponding parent.
-Discretisation was set to The process of validation the checking process used the 3X x 3Y x 3Z for all domains and elements. comparison of model data to drill hole data, and use of reconciliation data if available.
-Search distances for estimation were set at approximately 85% of the maximum continuity of the variogram model.
+- Grade estimation for Lady Magdalene was completed using Ordinary Kriging (OK).
+Surpac software was used to generate the resource block model and to estimate the gold grades. - Drill hole sample data was flagged within the database with the corresponding mineralisation lens appropriate to each prospect.
+Sample data was composited to 1m intervals within each of the flagged domains and investigated for the application of top-cuts. - Variography was completed using the composite data for each domain where possible.
+Those domains for which an acceptable variogram model was not achievable were assigned the variogram model of a geologically similar domain.
+Grade was estimated into each of the mineralisation objects, each flagged as a unique domain within the block model to allow appropriate constraint of the composite data and estimation. - Review of the historically reported resources for Lady Magdalene indicates that total resources and gold grades are comparable to previous resources. - No assumptions have been made regarding the recovery of by-products. - Estimates of potentially deleterious elements have not been completed, primarily as a result of inconsistent sample suites. - Parent block sizes were generally assigned with consideration of the average drill spacing.
+Sub-blocking was employed to varying levels to allow accurate resolution of the mineralisation solids within the block model.
+Grades were estimated into parent blocks only, with sub-blocks being assigned the value of their corresponding parent.
+Discretisation was set to 3X x 3Y x 3Z for all domains and elements. - Search distances for estimation were set at approximately 75% of the maximum continuity of the variogram model.